IRRI-Bioinformatics/snp-discovery-pipeline/README.md

 3. Run createInput.sh to create input.info file which contains information for the genomes/lines and the number of fastq files for each genome.
 4. Run snp.sh to submit jobs that will run the pipeline.
 5. Run log.sh to check for error report.

+To see the specific commands, go to https://github.com/IRRI-Bioinformatics/snp-discovery-pipeline/wiki/How-to-run-the-pipeline.